Self-cleaning litter box – what’s it all about?

 For the cat to feel comfortable, we recommend removal of the waste twice a day.
 The litter is sieved with the scoop, and clumps and faeces are removed.
-When our COSYCAT clumping litter is used, the cat toilet only needs to be cleaned out completely after approximately 4 weeks.
+When our COSYCAT clumping litter is used, the cat toilet only needs to be cleaned out completely after approximately 6 to 8 weeks.
 A thorough cleaning involves disposing of the remaining litter in the tray, cleaning the tray with an odour-neutral cleaning agent and finally filling it with fresh litter.
 For some cat owners, a daily cleaning routine is a chore.
 New models promise to make this task easier.

 Self-cleaning litter box